Derivative-free optimization is competitive for aerodynamic design optimization in moderate dimensions: Optimization problem

 For \bo, we use the expected improvement (EI) acquisition function~\cite{jones1998efficient} for unconstrained problems and the scalable constrained Bayesian optimization (SCBO)~\cite{eriksson2019scalable} implementation for constrained problems, which combines Thompson sampling~\cite{thompson1933likelihood} with a trust-region method to select the iterates.
-All \bo~related code is implemented in the open-source library \texttt{BoTorch}~\cite{balandat2019botorch}.
+It is worth noting that all reported optima are the best observed feasible designs under SCBO; infeasible points are not candidates for convergence, but are still included in updating the GP surrogate.
+All \bo~related code is implemented in the open-source library \texttt{BoTorch}~\cite{balandat2020botorch}.
 All the code, including the SU2 mesh and configuration files, is available publicly~\footnote{\url{https://github.com/csdlpsu/aso}} which will facilitate reproducing our results as well as further benchmarking.

 For each unconstrained test case, the primary performance metrics include (i) the drag coefficient and (ii) the gradient infinity norm of the drag coefficient (for first-order optimality) versus optimization iteration and number of objective and gradient evaluations; we assume the cost of objective and gradient evaluations is roughly equal.
 For the constrained test cases, we additionally monitor the maximum constraint violation--this is the infinity norm of an aggregated vector of all constraint violations evaluated at an iterate.
 For Bayesian optimization, we compare the ``best observed'' (that is, the smallest feasible objective observed until the current iteration) drag coefficient at every iteration.
 Note that, unlike all other algorithms, \bo~requires an ensemble of ``seed'' points to start the algorithm; to account for this, \bo~convergence histories are offset to the right.
 We will provide further details in the following sections.